-Bolton and Tameside and Glossop have both used the 100 day challenge methodology to accelerate person and community-centred change locally
+Localities across Greater Manchester are using the 100 day challenge methodology to accelerate person and community-centred change locally.

-The People Powered Results team at Nesta are working in partnership with Greater Manchester boroughs, and the Health and Social Care Partnership, to accelerate the adoption of People Powered Health through 100 day challenges.
+The People Powered Results team at Nesta are working in partnership with Greater Manchester localities, and the Greater Manchester Health and Social Care Partnership, to accelerate the adoption of People Powered Health through 100 day challenges.

 The work builds on the vision laid out in the Greater Manchester Population Health Plan, and draws on the learning from national programmes such as Realising the Value and Integrated Personal Commissioning, putting it into practice at scale.
 At the heart of this work is a commitment to working in ways that are ‘person and community-centred’ – in other words, approaches that put people and communities at the heart of their health and wellbeing.

-Bolton and Tameside and Glossop have both used the 100 day challenge methodology to accelerate person and community-centred change locally (their efforts launched in September 2017).
-Each area rapidly mobilised three frontline teams across different neighbourhoods, who set themselves ambitious goals in 100 days to improve outcomes for frail people over the age of 65, people who are approaching the end of their life and people who are at risk of developing diabetes.
+Between September 2017 and January 2018, Tameside & Glossop and Bolton - two localities in Greater Manchester took part in a 100 day challenge to accelerate person and community-centred change locally.
+Each area rapidly mobilised three frontline teams across different neighbourhoods, who set themselves ambitious goals in 100 days to improve outcomes for people over the age of 65 who are frail, people who are approaching the end of their life and people who are at risk of developing diabetes.

 The challenges brought together Senior Leadership and Managers from across the health system to create frontline teams across the two localities.
 Teams combined people from primary and secondary care, voluntary sector, social care and people with lived experience - who came together and developed and tested ideas along a broad set of themes, all ultimately aiming to put people and communities at the heart of their health and wellbeing.